slidevjs/slidev/themes/use.md

 # Use Theme

-Change the theme in Slidev is surprisingly easy.
+Changing the theme in Slidev is surprisingly easy.
 All you need to do is to add the `theme:` field in your frontmatter.

 ```yaml
 ---